jacobrosenthal/langchain-ts-starter/README.md

 # How to use

 - Clone this repository
-- `npm install`
+- `yarn`
+- `cp .env.example .env` and provide all values
 - Write your code in `src`
-- `npx turbo run build lint format` to run build scripts quickly in parallel
-- `npm start` to run your program
+- `yarn start` to run your program
+- `yarn test` to test

+# ingest

+This doesnt need to be done unless you're creating/replacing the embedding data in supabase.
+Supabase was one time set up like described in the langchain documentation.

+- `yarn ingest` to ingest data into vector store